-At one point he looked to be a possible future top-four blueliner for Detroit but hasn’t done much in the pro’s so far and now gets a fresh start in the Coyotes organization.
+At one point he looked to be a possible future top-four blueliner for Detroit but hasn’t done much in the pro’s.

 Click to Expand